-The expense of printing, mailing proxy materials and solicitation of proxies will be borne by the Company.
-The Company has retained the services of Beacon Hill Partners, Inc., New York, New York to assist in the solicitation of proxies at a cost of approximately \$7,500.
+The expense of printing and mailing proxy materials will be borne by the Company.
+The Company has retained the services of to assist in the solicitation of proxies at a cost of \$.
 No additional compensation will be paid to such persons for such solicitation.
 The Company will reimburse brokerage firms and others for their reasonable expenses in forwarding solicitation materials to beneficial owners of the Common Stock.